xialabtools/Tree_shrew_scRNA_code/README.md

 Raw sequencing data is available at SRA databank under the accession number PRJNA784168.

-An interactive ShinyCell‑based (PMID: 33774659) browser for the Tupaia belangeri Cell Atlas is available at stmm-lab.shinyapps.io/tbca
+An interactive ShinyCell‑based (PMID: 33774659) browser for the[Tupaia belangeri Cell Atlas](https://stmm-lab.shinyapps.io/tbca/)
 , enabling searches across tissues, cell types, and genes.

 My environment: (not all are neccessary)